- What sports are available?

 You will be required to attend a manager's meeting, the date and time of the manager's meeting will be given to you at the time you register your team.

-NEW FALL 2012: Community teams may register starting August 20th at https://www.humboldt.dosportseasy.com.
+NEW FALL 2012: Community teams may register starting on the first day of classes each semester at https://www.humboldt.dosportseasy.com.
 We will accept community teams in the leagues ONLY after all student teams have been approved AND if there is space in the league.

 What is the Manager´s Meeting?